Nina Dobrev, Ian Somerhalder Will Appear In ‘The Originals’?

 Nina Dobrev has finally returned as Elena in The Vampire Diaries Season 8.
 The released teasers of the upcoming episodes in the final season have revealed that the actress is going to share the screen space with Ian Somerhalder.
-Now, as The CW’s supernatural series is soon coming to end, is it possible that the lead star cast will make an appearance to its spin-off, The Originals?
+Now, as The CW’s supernatural series is soon coming to end, is it possible that the lead star cast will make an appearance in its spin-off, The Originals?

 According to an earlier report from Celeb Dirty Laundry, Dobrev and Somerhalder have returned to the show to save their failing career.
 The outlet pointed out that after quitting The Vampire Diaries, Nina grabbed some good movie roles but Ian has no new projects in his hand at this moment.